Mhae98/Genetic-SUMO/README.md

 #### Windows

-Install SUMO Environment as explained [here.](https://sumo.dlr.de/docs/Installing/index.html) (Note: some of the tools below require the SUMO_HOME variable to be set, most of the installers should install them correctly, if not try [this]([here.](https://sumo.dlr.de/docs/Installing/index.html)))
+Install SUMO Environment as explained [here.](https://sumo.dlr.de/docs/Installing/index.html) (Note: some of the tools below require the SUMO_HOME variable to be set, most of the installers should install them correctly, if not try this [here.](https://sumo.dlr.de/docs/Installing/index.html))

 ## Install Stable-Baselines